MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/home-realm-discovery-policy.md

 Home Realm Discovery (HRD) is the process that allows Microsoft Entra ID to determine which identity provider (IDP) a user needs to authenticate with at sign-in time.
 When a user signs in to a Microsoft Entra tenant to access a resource, or to the Microsoft Entra common sign-in page, they type a user name (UPN).
 Microsoft Entra ID uses that to discover where the user needs to sign in.

-The user will be taken to one of the following identity providers to be authenticated:
+The user is taken to one of the following identity providers to be authenticated:

 - The home tenant of the user (might be the same tenant as the resource that the user is attempting to access).